bclc0597/My-100DaysofMLCode/README.md

 **Thoughts** : Met with quite a few challenge with the codes, had some difficulties understanding certain terms and codes but I guessed it worked out.
 I guess a habit of research like looking at documentation and searching for answers online can go a long way.

+**Further thoughts**: curious about how to statistically see the production results of my model, instead of just testing the model with pictures one at a time...
+Useful to just see the CV loss?
+Hmm...

 **Expectation of tmr**: Finish the web app, and start learning of lesson 3 of FastAI